BestTimesToVisit.com Logo

 Sunrise Camel Trek into Erg Chebbi Dunes

-Embark on a traditional camel caravan as the first rays of sun paint the vast Erg Chebbi dunes in hues of gold and rose.
-Feel the silence of the desert envelop you, broken only by the soft padding of camel feet, and witness a spectacle that has captivated travelers for centuries.
+Embark on a traditional camel caravan as the first rays of sun paint the Erg Chebbi dunes in hues of orange and gold.
+Feel the silence of the desert awaken around you, a truly spiritual experience that connects you to ancient nomadic routes.
+Opt for a private trek for a more intimate encounter with this vast, sandy ocean.

 Stargazing in the Sahara's Unpolluted Sky

-Far from city lights, Merzouga offers an unparalleled celestial display.
-Lie back on a Berber carpet at your desert camp and marvel at the Milky Way stretching across the inky blackness, a truly humbling and unforgettable experience.
+Far from city lights, Merzouga offers some of the most spectacular stargazing opportunities on Earth.
+Lie back on a Berber carpet at your desert camp and witness a celestial tapestry unfold, with the Milky Way stretching across the inky blackness.
+Many camps offer telescopes and guides to point out constellations.

 See all 8 things to do →